Article: Backup Data

 Samsung, Nokia, Gigaset

-Back up all contacts in OneDrive:Would you like to change your smartphone/tablet and take the contacts saved on the device with you?
+Back up contacts to OneDrive: Would you like to change your smartphone/tablet and take the contacts stored on the device with you?
 Here's how:

-- Tap on the three dots at the top left.
+- Tap "Work" at the top right

-- Select OneDrive as the storage location.
+- Select the "Contacts.vcf" file

 To import the contacts on your new device back into the Contacts app, proceed as follows:

-- Open the "My Documents" folder.
+- Open the "Contacts" app

-- Tap on "Import" at the bottom.
+- Tap on ⋮ (three-dot menu) at the top right

 Synchronise contacts with Outlook: